What You Should Know

 Albatrellus ovinus is a large, dense mushroom being rich in cell wall material.
-This creamy to pale grey-brown polypore looks like an agaric or a hedgehog mushroom from above, but it has minute pores on the underside.
+This creamy to pale gray-brown polypore looks like an agaric or a hedgehog mushroom from above, but it has minute pores on the underside.
 It stains lemon or greenish-yellow, particularly on the pores.
 The skin of the convex cap often cracks with age.
 It has a sturdy stem and very firm, mild to slightly bitter white flesh.
 The mushroom grows under conifers, mycorrhizal with spruce on moss-covered soil.

 Other names: Sheep Polypore, Forest Lamb, Ningyoutakemodoki (Japanese).

-Albatrellus ovinus Identification
+Albatrellus ovinus Mushroom Identification

 Mycorrhizal with conifers in a wide variety of ecosystems (under Engelmann spruce and subalpine fir in the Rocky Mountains, under Norway spruce and other conifers in the Appalachians, and under various firs, pines, and spruces in northern and northeastern regions); usually growing gregariously (sometimes in dense clusters); summer and fall (also overwinter in coastal California, where manzanita is reported, along with conifers, as a host); widely distributed in North America.

 4-20 cm across; usually circular in outline but sometimes irregular; loosely convex, flat, or shallowly depressed in age; rarely fused; dry; smooth at first, usually becoming conspicuously cracked, with pale to yellowish flesh exposed in the cracks; whitish or buff when young, but usually soon tan.